vvvv/The-Gray-Book/reference/language/properties.md

 # Properties

-Properties are where datatype patches store data.
-A datatype patch can have any number of properties and you can see them listed in the PatchExplorer.
+Datatypes can use properties to store data.
+You can get an overview of the properties of a datatype via the Patch Explorer.

 *Image:Properties listed in the PatchExplorer*

-Properties can be added and removed via the explorer or simply by adding a Pad via the Nodebrowser.
-Pads are used in a patch to read from or write to a property.
-Properties and their pads are matched by name, so make sure to always be specific about naming, including casing.
-Rename a Pad by doubleclicking its label and pressing <span class="keyseq"><kbd>Enter</kbd></span> when finished.
+You can add and remove properties via the Patch Explorer, but specifically for adding properties, you'd often simply create Pads.

+If you're coming from textual programming, you may also think of properties as "variables" with the caveat that they can only be written to once per operation!

+## Pads

+In a patch, Pads are used to get (read data from) or set (write data to) properties.
+Pads refer to properties via name, meaning all Pads with the same name refer to one and the same property.
+Names are case-sensitive!

+In every [operation](operations.md) you can assume that first always all Pads are read from.
+Then all its operations are executed and only as the last step all Pads are written to.

+If a link goes into a Pad (from above), data is written into this Pad.
+If a link leaves a Pad (at the bottom), data is read from this Pad.

+Pads can have multiple links coming in and/or going out.
+Note though, that while multiple links can go out on the same operation, all incoming links need to be on different operations!
+Think about it this way: Pads cannot be used to store intermediate values during the execution of an operation.
+They can only be used to store data between the execution of different operations.

-Any number of different operations can write to the same pad but each operation can only write to a pad once.
-A little triangle above a pad is a hint that there is a pad with the same name in the patch that is also written to.
+A little triangle above a Pad is a hint that there is a Pad with the same name in the patch that is also written to.

-*Image:Different operations writing to the same pad*
+*Image:Different operations writing to the same Pad*

+### Adding Pads
+You can add Pads via [Nodebrowser](../hde/the_nodebrowser.md) in two different ways:

+1) Enter the name of the Pad you want to create and then choose the entry `Pad`.
+2) Choose the entry `Pad` and then enter a name
+3) Choose from the list of existing properties that are listed in the Nodebrowser

+### Renaming Pads
+Doubleclick a Pad's name to change it.
+When renaming a Pad, only this one instance is renamed and eventually referring to a different property.
+If a property with the new name of a Pad did not exist so far, a new property is automatically added at this point!

+To rename all Pads that share a name at the same time, rename the property via the Patch Explorer instead.

+### Anonymous Pads
+Pads without a name are called "anonymous Pads".
+They don't refer to a property but still allow you to store data between the call of multiple operations.

+You can quickly insert an anonymous Pad into a link, by pressing <span class="keyseq"><kbd>Shift</kbd></span> while doubleclicking the link.

-You can use anonymous (unnamed) pads as a hub to join many links into one.
+You can also use anonymous Pads simply as a hub to join many links into one.

-*Image:Anonymous pad use as a hub for multiple links*
+*Image:Anonymous Pad use as a hub for multiple links*

-In an operation you can assume that first always all pads are read from and only as the last step all pads are written to.

 ## The datatype of a property
+A property's datatype can either be:

+1) Generic
+2) Inferred
+3) Annotated

+ad 1) Generic
+By default properties are generic, meaning they don't have a datatype assigned.
+On Pads this is visible when they are only showing the outline of a circle.

+Properties are generic as long as none of their associated Pads are have a datatype either inferred or annotated.

+ad 2) Inferred
-By default a property does not have a datatype assigned and  therefore is generic.
-You see this because a pad at first is only an outlined circle.
-If the circle is filled, it means that the compiler has inferred a type for it which you can see in the tooltip by hovering it.
+If the compiler has inferred a type for a Pad from the links that are connected to it, it is showing as a filled circle.
+You can see the inferred datatype in the Pad's tooltip by hovering it.

-*Image:Generic pad vs. pad with a datatype inferred*
+*Image:Generic Pad vs. Pad with a datatype inferred*

+ad 3) Annotated
-If you manually need to specify a type for a property you can annotate its pad by middleclicking and entering any type in the editor that pops up.
-As an alternative to the middleclick you can rightclick the pads label and choose -> Configure.
+To set the type for a property manually, you can annotate one of its Pads.
+Middleclick a Pad to open a little inspector where you can edit its type.
+As an alternative to the middleclick you can rightclick the Pad's label and choose -> Configure.

-*Image:Annotating a pad*
+*Image:Annotating a Pad*

-You can recognize pads that are annotated manually as they have a black dot in their circle.
+You can recognize Pads that are annotated manually as they have a dot in their circle.

-*Image:Annotated pad*
+*Image:Annotated Pad*

+## Pads vs. IOBoxes
+A Pad and an IOBox are essentially the same thing: While the IOBox has a value editor and a comment (on its right side), a Pad has a name (on its left side).

+You can convert between the two via Rightclick -> Convert...

+You can also enable the value editor for any Pad or hide it for any IOBox.